Dan Herron

-Daniel "Boom" Herron (born March 21, 1989) is a former American football running back.
-Herron played football at Warren G. Harding High School in Warren, Ohio, and later Ohio State University.
-He was drafted in the sixth round of the 2012 NFL draft by the Cincinnati Bengals, and also played for the Indianapolis Colts and Buffalo Bills.
+Daniel "Boom" Herron (born March 21, 1989) is an American former professional football player who was a running back in the National Football League (NFL).
+Herron played college football for the Ohio State Buckeyes.
+He was selected by the Cincinnati Bengals in the sixth round of the 2012 NFL draft, and also played for the Indianapolis Colts and Buffalo Bills.

-Early career
+Early life

-As he grew into upper class, Herron starred as the featured running back in high school for the Warren G. Harding Raiders.
-He amassed his best season as a Junior, rushing for over 1,500 yards and 17 touchdowns.
+Herron was a running back at Warren G. Harding High School for the Raiders.
+He amassed his best season as a junior, rushing for over 1,500 yards and 17 touchdowns.
 When asked what he thought of his player, then Harding coach Thom Mcdaniels replied, "I wouldn’t trade “Boom” for any running back in Ohio."
 Coming out of high school, he ran a 40 yard dash in the mid 4.5's and boasted an impressive 37 inch vertical.
 Scout.com had him ranked as the 27th best backfield recruit in the country.